So you've got life insurance now, well done! The big step is over - the next step is to pick your beneficiaries.

 We know, it's a really difficult question that nobody wants to ask themselves.
 But think about it this way: by making a well-thought-out decision now, you'll save them a lot of confusion later!

 Going back to the question, normally the answer would be pretty straightforward.
-Your partner, children, parents or siblings are common beneficiaries.
+Your partner, children, parents or siblings are common beneficiaries, but you can also pick a charity of your choosing.
 If you can't decide, you can always pick more than one beneficiary, but always try to think about who would need the money the most.

 If you've decided to name more than one beneficiary, it's always good to specifically name the amount each of them will get.
 Don't worry, you don't need to pull out your calculator - percentages will suffice.

-This is a lot to take in, but once you've made your decision, naming your beneficiaries through the yulife app or website is super simple and hassle-free.
+This is a lot to take in, but once you've made your decision, naming your beneficiaries through the AIG portal is super simple and hassle-free.
 If you require instructions, make sure to visit our FAQ page that deals with just that.

-We just wanted to make a quick note here and mention that it's really good to try and go over your policy every year or so, just to make sure you don't need to update anything - including your beneficiaries.
+We just wanted to make a quick note here and mention that it's really good to review your choice of beneficiaries every year or so, and you will also get an annual reminder from AIG to do this.
 This can be due to happy reasons (getting married, having a new baby, or your child reaching 18) - but also in case of the death of a beneficiary or a divorce.
-In order to prevent confusion and extra money being spent in the future, you can set a yearly reminder on your phone to go over and update your details.

 What do I need to tell my beneficiaries?